Nevenall/ghosting-the-edge/docs/devlog.md

 When we compile our book, create the book.json with everything but explicit content.
 We can do relative pathing, I think.
 Also do complete table of contents with pages and sections of pages.
 I wonder if we can use a toc markdown module to gather that data?

+## 1.28.2023, danb

+wow, so long ago.
+It is time to abandon the native spell checker? there must be a better one by now :) retext spell might be the easiest way to go